Skip to main content

 A practical sequence is straightforward: start with the categories that reduce missed filings and unverifiable evidence, then expand into optimization.
 For many teams, that means tax reporting workflows plus evidence tooling first, then case management, then broader horizon scanning, policy mapping, and deeper orchestration.

-If you want a deeper dive, read FATCA Compliance for Marketplace Platforms: Identifying and Reporting Foreign Account Holders.
+For a reporting-specific example, read FATCA Compliance for Marketplace Platforms: Identifying and Reporting Foreign Account Holders.

 Use this table as a control-design checkpoint.
 Map each category to your current payout flow, escalation owner, and evidence artifact.
 Then validate API and webhook fit in the Gruv docs.